Googled yourself lately? Take a minute. Open a new tab. Search for yourself.

 Great websites have a page for each person.
 And these bio pages align with SEO best practices: they include relevant keyphrases, they have meaningful meta descriptions and they can even attract links.

-And for the personal SEO efforts, it’s these bio pages that should rank #1 for each person’s name.
+It’s these bio pages that should rank #1 for each person’s name.

 “What people see when they google your name is your new business card.
 It is up to you to make your Personal Brand SERP positive, accurate and convincing to your audience.”
 Jason Barnard, Kalicube